aegisonic/site/content/about/index.md

 draft: false
 ---

-Aegisonic is a project founded as part of Mt.
-Sinai 2025 Pitch Day, seeking to address the clear lack of a market solution for those with heightened sound sensitivity with a headset designed to provide an equitable sonic experience for all.
+At Aegisonic, we are developing an adaptive audio headset designed to support individuals with heightened sound sensitivity, with a particular focus on the autistic community.
+Our goal is to address the shortage of effective, purpose-built solutions by creating a headset that reduces perceived volume and narrows harsh dynamic ranges, ultimately providing a more comfortable and equitable sonic experience for all.

 ## Confronting a sonically inaccessible world

-Decreased Sound Tolerance (DST) is a significant challenge for those with Autism, affecting approximately 60M people globally — 1 in 45 adults, and 1 in 31 children.
-40%-50% of this population experience hyperacusis or misophonia, meaning they perceive loud sounds as 3-4x louder than the general population.
-For those with Autism and DST, the world is full of loud, unpredictable noise that high levels of stress.
-For those who experience hyperacusis or misophonia, the sounds of a doctor's office, public transportation, or a baby's cry, create significant challenges.
-For many, the resultant stress is a barrier, meaning they are deterred from receiving medical treatment, riding transit to work, and starting a family.
+Decreased Sound Tolerance (DST) is a significant challenge within the 60-million-person autism community.
+An estimated 40–50% of this population experiences hyperacusis or misophonia, which can result in a 3–4× louder perception of high-volume sounds compared to the general population.
+For those with autism and DST, the world’s loud and unpredictable sounds are often experienced as painful and intolerable.
+Important activities such as going to the doctor, riding public transportation, or being aware of a baby's cry can become major sensory challenges.
+For many, the resulting stress becomes a barrier, deterring them from receiving medical care, commuting to work, or starting a family.

 ## Market shortcomings

 For most people, adaptive noise canceling (ANC) headphones or earplugs provide sufficient protection from sudden, unwanted sound, but not for those with highest acoustic sensitivity.
-Earmuffs — like those worn at gun ranges — offer more protection, but apply too much pressure to be worn comfortably for extended periods of time.
+Earmuffs — like those worn for construction — offer more protection and are often recommended for those with autism, but users report that they apply too much pressure to be worn comfortably for extended periods of time.

 ## Our solution

-With new techniques for adaptable sound processing, and a research and development effort focused on autistic experience, our headset will create an affordable, accessible means for navigating in our noisy world, and ensuring that no part of life — for parenthood to healthcare — is inaccessible due to sound.
+Aegisonic uses a proprietary adaptive sound-processing system designed to reduce the intensity of harsh or unpredictable sounds while giving users intuitive control over their listening environment through a single dial.
+By integrating this technology into an affordable, comfortable headset, we aim to make even the noisiest settings — from busy cities to everyday homes — more accessible for everyone.